slade13/Words/README.md

 ~~* Change view for categories:~~

 ~~-view should display image, name and description of each category in square boxes~~

 ~~-create links for packages from desired categories~~

-* Change packages view:
+* Change view for categories show method:

 -each package should be displayed in a friendly way